BogTheMudWing/Flight-Forge/ARTWORK.md

 You may also choose to provide accessories.
 Below are the accessories included in the default pixel style, but you can omit any or all of them.
 You may also add your own.

-- left_arm_band.webp
+- left_arm_band.png
-- right_arm_band.webp
+- right_arm_band.png
-- left_earring.webp
+- left_earring.png
-- right_earring.webp
+- right_earring.png
-- nose_ring.webp
+- nose_ring.png
-- chestplate.webp
+- chestplate.png
-- glasses.webp
+- glasses.png
-- necklace.webp
+- necklace.png
-- crown.webp
+- crown.png
-- bag.webp
+- bag.png

 ## Backgrounds